jutanke/network/README.md

 ##BroadcastDefinition

 ###stopPropagation
 gets called when a broadcast message reaches this node.
 This function evaluates if the node should propagate the message further or if it should stop sending it.
-This is defined by either returning {true}
+This is defined by either returning {true} (Stop) or {false} (Keep propagating)
 ```javascript
 ...
 MyBroadcastDefinition.prototype.stopPropagation = function(message) {